 How to finance your house flip

-There are several routes you can take when financing the purchase of a house you are flipping – cash, private money, and hard money.
+There are several routes you can take – cash, private money, and hard money.
 Here are the pros and cons.

 At LendingHome, we like to think that there are six F’s of real estate investing: Find, Finance, Fix, Fill, Flip, and, of course, Fun.
-We covered how to “Find” houses to flip in a recent blog article (check it out if you haven’t yet), so it’s time for the next one — “Financing”!
+We covered how to “Find” houses to flip in a recent blog article (check it out if you haven’t yet), so it’s time for the next one — “Financing” for flipping houses!

 Say you’ve found the house you want to flip, and now it’s time to make an offer on the property.
 In this blog post, we’ll go over your financing options for buying an investment property and how to decide which option is the best fit for your deal and your business.
 We’ll do a pro and con analysis of the following: